feast-dev/feast/docs/reference/feature-servers/python-feature-server.md

 ## Starting the feature server in SSL mode

+Enabling SSL mode ensures that data between the Feast client and server is transmitted securely.
+For an ideal production environment, it’s recommended to start the feature server in SSL mode.

 ### Obtaining a self-signed SSL certificate and key
 In development mode we can generate a self-signed certificate for testing.
-In an actual production environment it is always recommended to get it from an SSL certificate provider.
+In an actual production environment it is always recommended to get it from a trusted SSL certificate provider.

 ```shell
 openssl req -x509 -newkey rsa:2048 -keyout key.pem -out cert.pem -days 365 -nodes